Types of Laptops Explained: 5 Categories and Their Differences

 What Defines a Gaming Laptop

-Typical characteristics include:
+Typical gaming laptop features include:

-• Powerful multi-core CPU
+A powerful multi-core CPU

-• Advanced cooling with multiple fans and heat pipes
+Advanced cooling with multiple fans and heat pipes

-• Larger chassis to support airflow
+A larger chassis to support airflow

-• Higher power consumption
+Higher power consumption

 Minimum Specs That Actually Matter

-Realistic minimums for a true gaming laptop:
+Realistic minimums for a true gaming laptop in this category:

-• RAM: 16GB minimum
+RAM: 16GB minimum

-• Storage: 512GB SSD minimum
+Storage: 512GB SSD minimum

-• Display: Full HD (1080p), preferably high refresh
+Display: Full HD or better, preferably with a high refresh rate

-• Cooling: Dual-fan thermal design or better
+Cooling: A proper dual-fan thermal design or better

 What a Gaming Laptop Is NOT Designed For